MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

 ### Fixes for uninstalling 0.51 and earlier builds issues

-If you have hit an issue where the MSI could have been cleaned up, you can grab the installer via the [PowerToys release page](https://github.com/microsoft/PowerToys/releases) and then run the command.
+If you have an issue where the MSI is not accessible, you can download the installer, that corresponds with the installed version, via the [PowerToys release page](https://github.com/microsoft/PowerToys/releases) and then run the following command.
 You'll want to change the EXECUTABLE_INSTALLER_NAME to what the file name actually is.

 In PowerShell, run `.\EXECUTABLE_INSTALLER_NAME.exe --extract_msi` and this will extract the MSI to your desktop.